Signs and Symptoms of Stroke

 Note the time when any symptoms first appear.
 This information helps health care providers determine the best treatment for each person.
 Do not drive to the hospital or let someone else drive you.
 Call an ambulance so that medical personnel can begin life-saving treatment on the way to the emergency room.

-Treating a Transient Ischemic Attack: What’s the Signs of a Stroke?
+Treating a Transient Ischemic Attack: What Are the Signs of a Stroke?

 If your symptoms go away after a few minutes, you may have had a transient ischemic attack (TIA).
 Although brief, a TIA is a sign of a serious condition that will not go away without medical help.